Staff

 Chris Walker leads GRID Alternatives' national Policy & Programs Department and a mission-driven, multi-functional team of talented policy advocates and administrators.
 Chris’ goal at GRID is to collaborate across a community of practice to develop and deploy holistic climate equity solutions, leveraging incentive and assistance programs at scale as opportunities for restorative justice.
 His team and partners currently administer a portfolio of over $1.5 billion in public and foundation resources through 2030.
 Before GRID, Chris’s teams at The Solar Foundation (now IREC) designed and administered ongoing US Department of Energy-funded programs focused on equitable solar workforce development and market development.
 He also held positions at SolarCity (now Tesla) and the Climate Institute, a DC-based think tank.
 Chris has volunteered extensively with the NAACP's Environmental & Climate Justice Program.
 He holds B.A. and M.A. degrees in Political Science from the University of Florida.
 Chris hails from Torrance, CA.

-Talia Martin, Director of Tribal Energy Alternatives
+Talia Martin, Co-Executive Director of Tribal Energy Alternatives

-Talia is GRID Alternatives’ Director of Tribal Programs.
+Talia is GRID Tribal Energy Alternatives Co-Executive Director.
 She brings 12+ years of experience in tribal and federal governmental issues on environmental waste management and nuclear and renewable energy.
 Talia is an enrolled member of the Shoshone-Bannock Tribes of Fort Hall, Idaho.
 Prior to joining GRID, she was the Tribal Department of Energy Director for the Shoshone-Bannock Tribes and performed as the liaison between the Tribes and the U.S. Department of Energy, Idaho Operations Office.
 She attended University of Kansas and received a B.A. in Chemistry and an M.S. in Pharmaceutical Chemistry.
 She also attended Haskell Indian Nations University and received an A.S. in Natural Resources.
 Her education has fueled her passion in promoting STEM-opportunities for tribal youth and integrating Traditional Ecological Knowledge into her work with GRID Alternatives and Tribal Nations.
 She resides on the Fort Hall Reservation where she enjoys hunting, fishing and camping with her family and coaching youth basketball.

-Tanksi Clairmont, Director of Tribal Energy Alternatives
+Tanksi Clairmont, Co-Executive Director of Tribal Energy Alternatives

-Tanksi Clairmont is the Director of Tribal Energy Alternatives, a new tribally focused program at GRID Alternatives.
+Tanksi Clairmont is the Co-Executive Director of Tribal Energy Alternatives, a new tribally focused program at GRID Alternatives.
 She is an enrolled member of the Sicangu Lakota and Sisseton-Wahpeton Dakota tribes.
 She has a master’s degree in Kinesiology from the University of Minnesota, where she conducted original research and data collection on Native American collegiate student-athletes.
 More importantly, her personal and professional passions and experiences remain centered on working with and building capacity in tribal communities across Indian Country.

 Katie Kerr, Co-Vice President of People and Culture